Buying at Auction

 Sort Code: 20-26-34

 Cash or card payments will not be accepted.

 An administration charge of £500 + VAT per lot will be payable by the purchasers to the agents upon exchange of contracts.
 A VAT receipt will be issued the day following the auction.
 These arrangements will include pre-auction and post-auction purchases.

 The successful purchaser of each lot will be responsible for insuring the property from the fall of the hammer.

 Each property will be offered individually by the auctioneer.
 It is the responsibility of the prospective purchaser to ensure that their bid is clearly seen.
 The auctioneer will end each sale by offering the property three times at the highest bid and upon the fall of the hammer no further bids will be accepted.
 The vendor reserves the right for TW Gaze to bid on their behalf up to the reserve.

 Sales prior to auction

 All legal documents are available for inspection at the appropriate solicitors’ offices and the agents’ offices.
-Legal packs for Residential properties only are also available online at twgaze.co.uk.
+Legal packs are also available online at twgaze.co.uk.
 If purchasers require a pack to be sent out there will be a charge of £20 per pack to cover postage and printing, or alternatively they can be sent free of charge by email.